-This week, I have had a lot of conversations with moms of teens, and it has become very clear that technology can either be a tool to allow us to help others, or it can be a way to allow us to hurt others.
+Over the years, I have had a lot of conversations with moms of teens, and it has become evident that technology can be a tool to allow us to help others, or it can be a way to hurt others (or ourselves).

 I want our kids to CHOOSE TO BE KIND.
 (I know that you do, too.)

-In fact, this reminder is the first thing that they see when they come downstairs every morning, when they walk in the door, and before they go to bed each night.
-It is a little chalkboard hanging on the wall in our entry that says, “In a world where you can choose to be anything… be kind.”
+This reminder is the first thing they see when they come downstairs every morning, when they walk in the door, and before they go to bed each night.
+It is a little chalkboard that hangs in the middle of our hallway, and it says, “In a world where you can choose to be anything… be kind.”

 Our Technology Rules: the ones that make a difference in their character.

-I would never judge another parent about the rules in their home because I know that every family is different.
+I would never judge another parent about the screentime rules in their home because I know that every family is different.
 Some allow phones; some don’t.
 Some allow game systems; some don’t.
 What works for one family might not be right for another.
 Please know that I am NOT suggesting that everyone should adopt these rules- only that this is what works for us.

-Rule #1: Our kids are not allowed to send pictures or videos of themselves hanging out with friends to anyone, not with them.
+Rule #1: Our kids are not allowed to call, send pictures, or send videos of themselves hanging out with friends to anyone who is not with them.

-I want our children to CHOOSE to be KIND.
+I want our children to CHOOSE to be KIND because they WANT to.

 I explained what life looked like for me when I was that age, and how I never had to be on the receiving end of a video text of my friends having fun when I wasn’t invited… and I am grateful for it.